From gay marriage to societal attitudes and recent laws, explore all there is to know about LGBT+ rights in Switzerland.

 Unfortunately, there is still no general anti-discrimination legislation or state support for LGBT+ victims.
 In 2020, the Lesbian Organization Switzerland (LOS), Pink Cross, and the Transgender Network Switzerland (TGNS) also reported a significant increase in reported LGBT+ assaults.
 These organizations believe that many victims are hesitant to report these crimes to the police or don’t know where to seek help.

 As a result, they have called for politicians to launch national awareness campaigns and create a national reporting office on hate crime in Switzerland.
 According to IGLA-Europe, Switzerland lacks protection for transgender and intersex persons and doesn’t do enough to combat hate crimes.
 Generally speaking, however, the bigger cities such as Zurich, Lucerne, and Basel have more tolerant populations than rural areas.

 Gender identity in Switzerland

 According to official statistics, approximately 40 children are born intersex each year in Switzerland.
 Since 2018, the government has put new measures in place that make it easier to change one’s gender on official documents.
-However, Switzerland only recognizes male and female as official genders and the third (non-binary) is not an option.
+However, Switzerland only recognizes male and female as official genders and a third (non-binary) is not an option.
 In fact, in November 2020, a Swiss citizen was denied recognition of their gender as the authorities argued that registering non-binary genders was against public order.
 There is currently an appeal against this decision.

-To change your name and gender on official documents, you must first contact the canon administration where you live.
+To change your name and gender on official documents, you must first contact the canton administration where you live.
 It is important to note that each canton has different laws.
 For instance, some may require medical records; even though there is no such law that obligates a trans person to undertake hormone therapy or surgeries.
 Others, meanwhile, may require proof that a person has lived under their chosen name and identity for at least two years.